syncfusion-content/fileformat-docs/File-Formats/XlsIO/XAMARIN.md

   {% endtabs %}

-The below code snippet illustrates how to load an Excel file using stream in Xamarin Android platform.
+The below code snippet illustrates how to load an Excel file using stream in Xamarin.Android platform.

 {% tabs %}